A/B Testing Sample Size: A Definitive Guide for Beginners

 3. Accounting for Variability in User Behavior

-For example, mobile users might behave differently from desktop users, or users from different regions may interact with the website in distinct ways.
+User behavior is often variable and can be influenced by location, device type, time of day, or marketing channel.
+Mobile users might behave differently from desktop users, or users from different regions may interact with the website in distinct ways.
+Without accounting for this variability, results may not reflect the broader audience's behavior, leading to skewed conclusions.

 4. Overlooking Statistical Significance and Test Power